-In 2016, total domestic CO2 emissions have fallen by 32% since 2005 and 6% since 2015.
+In 2017, total domestic CO2 emissions have fallen by 35% since 2005 and 5% since 2016.

-Per capita performance remains poor and emissions (1.7t/capita) continue to be higher than both the London average (1.3t/capita) and national average (1.6t/capita).
+Per capita performance remains poor and emissions (1.6t/capita) continue to be higher than both the London average (1.2t/capita) and national average (1.5t/capita).

-Figure 6: Bromley's Domestic CO2 Emissions 2005-2016 (per capita and total)
+Figure 6: Bromley's Domestic CO2 Emissions 2005-2017 (per capita and total)

-Figure 7 shows domestic electricity and gas consumption for 2005-2016.
+Figure 7 shows domestic electricity and gas consumption for 2005-2017.
 There has been a steady decline in electricity consumption since 2005, which may be attributable to better energy efficiency and behavioural change.
-Gas usage has also decreased, although is extremely weather dependant.
+Gas usage has also decreased, although is particularly weather dependant.
 There are clear spikes in years where there was a particular cold and long winter resulting in more energy use and higher CO2 emissions.

-Figure 7: Domestic Gas and Electricity Consumption 2005-2016
+Figure 7: Domestic Gas and Electricity Consumption 2005-2017

-Since 2005, emissions from domestic electricity use decreased by 50% and domestic gas emissions fell by 19%.
-Since 2015, emissions decreased by 20% for electricity whilst gas experienced an annual increase of 1kt, an effective net change of 0%.
+Since 2005, emissions from domestic electricity use decreased by 57% and domestic gas emissions fell by 27%.
+Since 2016, emissions decreased by 13% for electricity whilst gas decreased by 2%.

-Reducing domestic emissions is difficult due to the lack of Council resources being devoted to this area and a lack of any specific statutory requirements for property owners to attain or meet specific standards in this respect.
+Reducing domestic emissions is difficult due to the lack of Council resources made available to this area and a lack of any specific statutory requirements for property owners to attain or meet specific standards in this respect.
+This has, however, changed for the private rented sector as properties are now required to reach a minimum energy efficiency standard, stipulated by an energy performance certificate (EPC).
+Enforcement is a responsibility of the Local Authority and sector compliance is largely dependent upon resources made available.
+This may change as regional schemes attempt to tackle issues of fuel poverty and climate change.
 Table 4 lists the initiatives underway that may help reduce domestic emissions.